Weak disorder asymptotics in the stochastic mean-field model of distance: Introduction

-Now we use the fact that for large $t$, $z_t^{n,\sss(i)} \sim W^{\sss (i)} \e^{\lambda t},$ where $W^{\sss (i)}$ is the limiting random variable for the associated \tsh{CTBP} defined in \eqref{eqn:lrv}, to see that \eqn{ \lbeq{lim-res-CTBP} \gamma_n(x) \propto \frac{W^{\sss(1)}W^{\sss(2)} \e^{2\lambda x}}{n}. } Thus collisions happen at time $(2\lambda)^{-1}\log{n}\pm \Op(1)$, where $\Op(b_n)$ denotes a random variable $X_n$ for which $|X_n|/b_n$ is tight.
+Thus, collisions happen at time $(2\lambda)^{-1}\log{n}\pm\Op(1)$, where $\Op(b_n)$ denotes a~sequence of random variables $(X_n)_{n\geq 1}$ for which $|X_n|/b_n$ is a tight sequence.
 If we let $T_{12}$ denote the collision time, then the length of the optimal path equals $W_n = 2T_{12}$.
 The above argument gives asymptotics for the collision time and hence the length of the optimal path.

+For the hopcount, we shall use general branching processes arguments to show that at large time $t$, if one is interested in the distribution of the generations (in our context this gives the number of individuals at various graph distances away from the root, namely the originating vertices $1$ and~$2$), the contribution to the population comes from generations $t/\beta(s)$ and the deviations are normally distributed around this value.
+Here the constant $\beta(s)>0$ denotes the mean of the stable-age distribution of the associated branching process.
+Intuitively, the optimal path between vertices $1$ and $2$ as constructed via the above simultaneous flow picture looks like the following: Suppose\vadjust{\goodbreak} the connecting edge between the two clusters $(v_1, v_2)$ arises due to the birth of a child to vertex $v_1$ in the flow cluster of vertex $1$ and this child, $v_2$ has already been visited by the flow from $2$.
+This happens at around time ${(2\lambda)^{-1}}\log {n}\pm\Op(1)$.
+The hopcount $H_n$ of the optimal path is given by the equation